Learn about Fort Worth Bonds including our News & Press Releases and Team.

 Water & Sewer Credit:

 The Water and Sewer Department is responsible for providing safe and reliable water and wastewater service with environmental integrity.
-Fort Worth has a total treatment capacity of 497 million gallons per day for drinking water and 166 million gallons per day for wastewater; with five water treatment plants and one reclamation facility.
-There are more than 3,336 miles of pipe in the water distribution system and 3,266 miles in the collection system.
-The system serves more than 1.2 million people in Fort Worth and surrounding areas, which include 30 water wholesale customers, 23 wastewater wholesale wastewater customers and three wholesale reclaimed water customers.
+Five water treatment plants and one reclamation facility can deliver a peak day production of 512 million gallons per day.
+There are more than 4,040 miles of pipe in the water distribution system and 3,926 miles in the collection system.
+The system serves more than 1.4 million people in Fort Worth and surrounding areas, which include 33 water wholesale customers, 23 wastewater wholesale wastewater customers and three wholesale reclaimed water customers.

 Special Assessment/Public Improvement Districts Credit: